-While OM is implemented (and in service) in many current optical transmission systems, there are significant differences between the OM deployments between them.
-This is due to the presence of different transmission and control system designs, the size of the network and different strategies for impairment management in the various systems.
+While optical monitoring is implemented (and in service) in many current optical transmission systems, there are significant differences between the optical monitoring deployments between them.
+This is due to the presence of different transmission and control system design, the size of the network and different strategies for impairment management in the various systems.
 For this reason, a general requirement as to which parameter value with which particular accuracy is a reliable indicator of the operational condition of such a system cannot be generalized.

-The choice of which option to deploy depends upon the specific characteristics of the ONE, in particular for a DWDM system, whose characteristics include length, number of spans, number of channels and inaccessibility of the sites, as well as cost/benefit considerations.
-Particular consideration is required because, as the number of monitoring points grows, there is an increasing consumption of signal power with a consequent reduction of the DWDM system reach.
+The choice of which option to deploy depends upon the specific characteristics of the ONE.
+In particular for a DWDM system by its characteristics (e.g., length, number of spans, number of channels, inaccessibility of the sites) as well as cost/benefit considerations.
+In particular, it has to be considered that as the number of monitoring points grows there is an increasing consumption of signal power with a consequent reduction of the DWDM system reach.

-As a conclusion, it is underlined that the possible positions for suitable monitoring points and their relative functions in several ONEs which are shown in this appendix should be considered as examples and not as requirements.
+As a conclusion, it is underlined that the possible positions for suitable monitoring points and their relative functions in several optical network elements which are shown in this appendix should be considered as examples and not as requirements.
 These examples are of interest because they can show what is feasible from the technological point of view and what network operators could need.

-A general model for possible monitoring positions in an ONE is shown in Figure IV.1.
+A general model for possible monitoring positions in an optical network element is shown in Figure IV.1.

-Figure IV.1 - Example of embedded monitoring equipment positioning inside an optical network element
+Figure IV.1 - Example of EME positioning inside an optical network element